MadihaFarman/VocabLock/README.md

 ## Roadmap

-- **Android app** — the plan is to eventually build a companion Android app so you can do word popups and quizzes on your phone too.
+- **Android app** — the plan is to eventually build a companion Android app so I can do word popups and quizzes on my phone too.
 The daily session would sync from the same SQLite database.
 No ETA, but it's on the list.

 ## Acknowledgements

-Fyodor Dostoevsky, for writing a book so dense with difficult vocabulary that it made me build an entire vocabulary learning system just to survive reading it.
-"Propensity."
-"Penchant."
-"Penurious."
-"Perspicacity."
-I looked up at least 30 words in the first 100 pages alone.
-If you want to see what this project started from, check out `data/Crime_Punishment.md` — it's a real Obsidian note I kept while reading, complete with empty sections I never filled in.
+Fyodor Dostoevsky, for writing a book so dense that it made me build an entire vocabulary learning system just to survive reading it.If you want to see what this project started from, check out `data/Crime_Punishment.md` — it's a real Obsidian note I kept while reading.